MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-create.md

 There are a few requirements for creating dataflows from CDM folders, as the following list describes:

-* The ADLS Gen 2 account must have the appropriate permissions set up in order for PBI to access the file
+* The ADLS Gen 2 account must have the appropriate permissions set up in order for PBI to access the file.

-* The ADLS Gen 2 account must be accessible by the user trying to create the dataflow
+* The ADLS Gen 2 account must be accessible by the user trying to create the dataflow.

-* The URL must be a direct file path to the JSON file and use the ADLS Gen 2 endpoint; blob.core isn't supported
+* The URL must be a direct file path to the JSON file and use the ADLS Gen 2 endpoint; blob.core isn't supported.

 ## Create a dataflow by using import/export